-Older workers have often been less exposed to the informal learning that plays a major role in keeping workers' skills up-to-date.
-Traditionally, older workers have had long tenures in jobs in which there was very little new learning.
-In countries that have recently raised the mandatory retirement age, this problem has become more severe.
+Older workers have often been less exposed to the informal learning that plays a major role in keeping workers' skills up to date.
+Traditionally, older workers have had long tenures in jobs in which there was very little new learning in more recent years.
+In countries that have raised the mandatory retirement age in the last decade, this problem has become more severe.
 Older workers who continue to work until the new, higher retirement age might be less motivated to perform than younger workers.
-Thus, employers might face a skill-wage gap for these older workers.
+Thus, employers might face a skillwage gap for these older workers.
 To create sustainable employment, older workers need opportunities to remain challenged in their jobs.
-Data from the Dutch Lifelong Learning Survey of the Research Centre for Education and the Labour Market show that in the Netherlands there has indeed been an increase in informal learning of older workers since the rise in the retirement age, although with some delay [1].